Mailclark/bot2hook/README.md

 Bot2Hook is written in PHP, but you only need to know Docker to run it.

+Bot2hook have 3 master components:
+* First is a service which open websocket client connection for each bot.
+  Each time a bot receive an event, the service push it in a RabbitMQ queue.
+  This service also open a websocket server connection, with which he can receive message to add bot.
+* Second service is a consumer which consume all RabbitMQ queues and launch separate process.
+* A incoming hook to call for adding bot in the system.
+This hook can be a webhook (default) or a RabbitMQ queue.

 An alternative solution is [Relax](https://github.com/zerobotlabs/relax) by our friends at Nestor.

 ## Prerequisites